 The features and functions which can be controlled by Remote Domains are automatic replies, auto-forwarding of messages, delivery reports, forwarding meeting notifications, line wrap length, treat mail to/from the domain as trusted, use a simple display name for recipients in the domain name and diagnostic information for non-delivery reports.

 Let us go through the complete process for setting the remote domain:

-Hence, you have seen that setting Remote domains for mail flow regulation is an easy task with the Exchange Admin Center.
+Hence, you have seen that setting Remote domains for mail flow regulation is an easy task with the Exchange Admin Center in Exchange Online account.

 Readers get to learn the importance of the Remote domain feature in Exchange Online to manage the communication between the organization and external recipients.
 The mail-flow management helps in avoiding leakage of crucial information outside the organization and also in avoiding the extra load of unrequired messages.